netzkolchose/django-computedfields/docs/manual.rst

             return ''.join(self.m2m.all().values_list('field', flat=True))

-    Generally you should avoid nested m2m relations in dependendies as much as possible since the update penalty will explode (grows exponentially).
-If you have complex aggregations with nested m2m relations try to flatten your model layout by inserting additional lookup models with computed fields.
+    Generally you should avoid nested m2m relations in dependendies as much as possible since the update penalty will explode.

 ..
 CAUTION::